mmisty/jest-test-each/package/README.md

   - group each level by suite or not
 - [x] ability to setup test runner environment (by default it is jest)
 - [x] ability to specify description for each case as function depending on case args
-- [x] ability to create .each level depending on previous
+- [x] ability to create .each level depending on previous data
-- [x] ability to have flat tests cases (not groupped) when each case has 'flatDesc'
+- [x] ability to have flat tests cases (not groupped to suites) when each case has 'flatDesc'
 - [x] global var 'Test' (or 'its' alias) to access test each (I'm accepting suggestions on namings)
 - [x] ability to run without single .each (`its('foo').run(..)`)
 - [x] To run one test from TestEach like it.only (`.only(<filter>)`)
+- [x] ability to run '.before' in testEach with disposable interface for automatic cleanup
 - [ ] To start testEach by Idea plugin (**workaround**: wrap with describe and do not put name into Test Each)

 ## What's next

-- [x] add '.before' to testEach with disposable interface for automatic cleanup
 - [ ] add '.ensureCases' to testEach with to check case num with inlineSnapshot
 - [ ] do not create suite wrapping when only one test in the group
 - [ ] add ability to skip test if it is marked by defect